-Study of the fourth Gospel that focuses on the structure of the Book, the major Christological signs and themes, and the unique features of this book's presentation of Christ's message, ministry, and passion.
+This course is a study of the fourth Gospel and focuses on some of the major Christological themes, the prologue and the unique features of this book's presentation of Christ's message, ministry and passion.
 Prerequisite: NTE 103.

-NTE 323 Acts (3 hours, spring; fall odd years online) Analysis of the message, motive, growth, and methods of the New Testament Church.
-Attention given to the historical, theological, and missiological significance of the events.
-Prerequisites: BIB 213, NTE 103.
-NTE 333 Early Pauline Epistles (3 hours, fall odd years) Analysis of Paul's letters to the Thessalonians and Corinthians with attention on the major Pauline themes and their application to the personal and corporate life of the believer.
-Prerequisites: BIB 213, NTE 103.
+NTE 323 Acts (3 hours, spring; fall odd years online)

+This course is an analysis of the message, motive, growth, and methods of the New Testament Church.
+Attention is given to the historical, theological, and missiological significance of the events.
+Prerequisites: BIB 213 and NTE 103.

+NTE 333 Early Pauline Epistles (3 hours, fall odd years) This course focuses upon an inductive study of Paul's letters to the Thessalonians and Corinthians.
+Attention will be directed to the major Pauline themes and their application to the personal and corporate life of the believer.
+Prerequisites: BIB 213 and NTE 102